 § 4 Terms of Payment

-Depending on the selected coin and pool type, available payout schemes is PPLNS or SOLO.
-PPLNS pool fee is 1% if not stated different on the selected coin in fee on pool stats, SOLO pool fee is 2% if not stated different on the selected coin in fee on pool stats.
+Depending on the selected coin and pool type, available payout schemes is PPLNSBF or PPLNBF30.
+PPLNSBF pool fee is 1% if not stated different on the selected coin in fee on pool stats, PPLNSBF30 pool fee is 2% if not stated different on the selected coin in fee on pool stats.
 The pool fee deducted from the payout amount before the payment to the miners done.

 The PPLNS "Pay Per Last N Shares" reward system is used to prevent "pool hopping".
 Pool checks how many shares you've sent from the last N (number) of pool shares and makes the payouts based on that value.
 Mining pools get solutions from all the connected miners, and if one of those numerous solutions appears to be a proper one, the pool gets a reward for the created block.
 This reward is shared proportionally to the efforts applied by the miners and forwarded to their wallets.

 The SOLO reward system is a type of cryptocurrency mining while using your own (or leased) hardware but without any help from other miners.
 If a miner finds a block, the full reward goes to his wallet after pool fee is taken off.

 We use IP addresses and cryptocurrency wallet addresses to analyze trends, administer the site, track user actions, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.
 Additionally, for systems administration, detecting usage patterns and troubleshooting purposes, our web servers automatically log standard access information including browser type, access times/open mail, URL requested.
 This information is not shared with third parties and is used only within this Pool on a need-to-know basis.
 Any individually identifiable information related to this data will never be used in any way different to that stated above without your explicit permission.